The Silence of the Hams

 The Silence of the Hams (Italian: Il Silenzio dei Prosciutti) is a 1994 comedy thriller film written by, directed by, and starring Italian comedian Ezio Greggio.
 It is a parody of many popular thriller and horror films, notably The Silence of the Lambs and Psycho.
 Along with Greggio, it features an ensemble cast of Dom DeLuise, Billy Zane, Joanna Pacuła, Charlene Tilton and Martin Balsam.

 Like many of its contemporary satires (including The Naked Gun), it is largely driven by wordplay, sight gags, running jokes, and references to popular culture of the time (such as Michael Jackson's Thriller) and tongue-in-cheek references to then-current American politics (such as a fight scene between Presidents George H. W. Bush and Bill Clinton).
 Mel Brooks, who made a number of well regarded parodies (Blazing Saddles, Young Frankenstein, Spaceballs), makes a cameo appearance.

 Plot

-The film follows rookie detective Jo Dee Fostar (Billy Zane) on his first case: apprehending a serial killer wanted for over 120 murders.
-To find the killer, Fostar enlists the help of convicted murderer Dr. Animal Cannibal Pizza (Deluise).
-During the investigation, Fostar's girlfriend, Jane Wine (Charlene Tilton) is asked by her boss to take a large sum of money to the bank; instead, she leaves town with the money.
-She decides to hide out at the Cemetery Motel, which is revealed to be a cemetery named Motel after its owner, Antonio Motel (Greggio).
+The film follows rookie detective Jo Dee Fostar on his first case: apprehending a serial killer wanted for over 120 murders.
+To find the killer, Fostar enlists the help of convicted murderer Dr. Animal Cannibal Pizza.
+During the investigation, Fostar's girlfriend, Jane Wine is asked by her boss to take a large sum of money to the bank; instead, she leaves town with the money.
+She decides to hide out at the Cemetery Motel, which is revealed to be a cemetery named Motel after its owner, Antonio Motel.
 Jo must then enlist the help of Det.
-Balsam (Balsam) and Dr. Pizza to find not only the murderer, but his missing girlfriend.
+Balsam and Dr. Pizza to find not only the murderer, but his missing girlfriend.
 This takes the cast on many adventures at the Cemetery Motel.
 In the final confrontation, most of the characters are revealed to be other people in disguise.